dhall-lang/dhall-lang/standard/types.md

     t₀ : T ⇥ t₁

-### Constants

-Type-checking constants are in normal form:

-    ───────────
-    Type ⇥ Type

-    ───────────
-    Kind ⇥ Kind

 ## Equivalence

 Equivalence is a relationship between two expression of the form:

     e₀ ≡ e₁

 Two expressions are equivalent if they are α-equivalent when normalized.
+This document does not include the semantics for checking α-equivalence.

 Note that this notion of equivalence does not include η-equivalence, since normalization does not η-expand or η-reduce expressions.